datasciencemonkey/gtrends/README.md

 * Instantiate Parser Object & run all the methods below (copy paste to make it easy) & then select the object that is of interest to you

--- just pass in the actual terms you want to query seperated by a comma-- for example: google_terms = coffee, chocolate
+-- just pass in the actual terms you want to query seperated by a comma-- for example: google_terms = 'coffee, chocolate'

 myParserObject = gTrends_Parser(google_terms)